ws101320/EEG_fatigue/README.md

 * scipy  1.9.3

 # Introduce
+Offline unsupervised processing for EEG data channel weights.

-The NMFLibrary-master is a pure-Matlab library of a collection of algorithms of non-negative matrix factorization (NMF).
+*The NMFLibrary-master is a pure-Matlab library of a collection of algorithms of non-negative matrix factorization (NMF).

+*The nsNMF Channel Weighting Algorithm：algorithmrank1.m Adjusting the rank yields different weights.

+*Mapping weights to channels for each sample：algorithm.m